SinghLokesh02/Jobx-app/README.md

 # Getting Started with Create React App

 - This is a simple project to demonstrate the use of ReactJS with
-- The Link to the project is [here]("https://dummy-react-frontend.vercel.app/")
+- The Link to the project is [Project Link](https://dummy-react-frontend.vercel.app/)
 - The project is hosted on Vercel

 ## How to run the project